kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 # A curated selection of projects

 > *Please allow a few seconds for each embedded Figma project to load.
 I am aware it is not the optimal user experience but it is the most straightforard way to share Figma files.
+I recommend viewing them in full-screen by clicking the button on the top-right of each frame.
 Thank you for your patience*  :)

-* CLEAR walkthrough of visual design process and decisions (Distress MGMT / Treatment Plan)

-* REAL user/product challenges (New Features vs Iterations)

-* STRONG UI/UX execution (Design System & Accessibility Guidelines & Sensitivity to Cognitive impairement)

-* collaboration context, metrics, results

-* IMPACT: Design System, Localisation, HTML for content (Onboarding)

 <br>

-> The following Design Process I developed in collaboration with the Product Manager at Mika Health.
-The app was focused on providing information and support to cancer patients throughout their patient journey.
->
->I implemented a step by step pipeline with multiple stakeholder touchpoints and clear transitions from each step to the next.
->
-> Through the implementation of the Design Process we managed to:
-> * Improve inter-departmental communication
-> * Establish clear accountability
-> * Get timely and explicit stakeholder buy-in
-> * Smoothly fit within Tech processes such as Sprints

 <br>

 ## Design Process

+The following Design Process I developed in collaboration with the Product Manager at Mika Health.
+The app was focused on providing information and support to cancer patients throughout their patient journey.

+I implemented a step by step pipeline with multiple stakeholder touchpoints and clear transitions from each step to the next.

+Through the implementation of the Design Process we managed to:
+* Improve inter-departmental communication
+* Establish clear accountability
+* Get timely and explicit stakeholder buy-in
+* Smoothly fit within Tech processes such as Sprints

 #### 1. Opportunity/Problem Definition & Research
 Upon receiving a brief I check to see that I have all the relevant information, then note the stakeholders to loop in, clearly define the limits of the scope with them and the PM in order to avoid scope creep.
-The PM and I look for opportunities to minimise and combine the project with backlog issues or tech debt.
+The PM and I look for opportunities to minimise and combine the project with backlog issues or anything reducing tech debt.
 The project is then allocated a time estimate and a priority in the roadmap.

 After that I start research and ideation looking at:
 * best practices on Mobbin and in-house competitor analysis